-Croatian military expenditure had a sharp increase in 2021, due to the to the contract signed for the purchase of 12 French Dassault Rafale fighter jets at the end of the year.
+Croatian military expenditure had a sharp increase in 2021 due to the contract on the purchase of 12 French Dassault Rafale fighter jets that was signed at the end of the year.
 Before that, the expenditure did not experience any large changes, either nominally, or as a military burden.
 Defence expenditure has taken up around 3.50% of the total government expenditure until 2021.